LukeSmetham/graphql-stream/packages/feeds/README.md

     }
 };
 ```
 > The source object here is the original "untouched" StreamActivity response.
-We can access the object property in whatever shape it's in and use it to resolve our new document field.
+We can therefore access the original `object` property (even though it doesn't initially meet the expected type in our schema) and use it to resolve our new `document` field.

-With this in mind, combined with the ability to add anything that will run in Node to the datasources/resolver context - or stitch in any other GraphQL API - you can mesh together Stream Feeds with any other service, database, etc.
+With this in mind, combined with the ability to add almost anything to the datasources/resolver context - or stitch in any other GraphQL API - you can mesh together Stream Feeds with any other service, database, etc. One interesting example of this in the real-world is how `gatsby-source-filesystem` uses `graphql-compose` and Node's `fs` package to build out Types based on the files and folder structure at the path you give to it.

 > You could also potentially use a "hybrid" approach for `object`, where you store a small object with key value pairs of identifiers for entities that relate to the activity in some way.

-Some other options for extending the schema are:
--

 ### README TODO
 - [ ] Initializing Context